DallasMorningNews/dpd-calls-scraper/README.md

 This scraper runs on AWS Lambda and scrapes DPD's [active calls list](https://www.dallasopendata.com/Police/Dallas-Police-Active-Calls/9fxf-t2tr) using the [Socrata API](https://dev.socrata.com/docs/endpoints.html).
 One call per incident number is saved to a PostgreSQL database, allowing us to store active call information that is otherwise purged from DPD's open data portal.

+It also sends a CSV once per day (at 9 a.m.) with the past 25 hour of calls.

 ## Local development

 1. Create a Python 2.7 virtual environment: `virtualenv venv`